I am currently rewriting this (January 2018).

 "Where are we?"

 His eyes dart at me before curtly answering, "Hogwarts."

 After a few seconds of debating on whether or not I should delve further into the subject, I decide against my better judgment and ask, "What exactly is Hogwarts?"

 "Professor," Severus replies.
 "It's Professor Snape to you, Rodgers."
 At least I know his surname now.

 "Only if I am forced to stay here at Hogwarts, Severus," I answer pointedly, unable to stop myself from smirking at the infuriated look on his face.
 The rest of our walk is uncomfortably silent, Snape nearly six feet ahead of me from that point on.
 We walk into the large castle and make our way up seven flights of stairs, through countless corridors, and beyond hundreds of rooms.
 I don't know how long we continue walking before Snape stops us, but it seems like an eternity.
 The looming silence is probably to blame.
 Either way, I don't understand why we pause in front of a gargoyle.
 My first thought is that Snape wants to kill me, but I soon realize that this is foolish.
 Had he truly wanted to kill me, he would have done it while we were alone in the woods, not inside a large castle.
 Still, I don't like being by myself with him.
 He makes me incredibly uneasy.

 We get to the top, where a small opening and a door greet us.
 Snape knocks and shortly after receives an, "Enter," and I am shocked by the odd room I see once the door is opened.
-The room is circular with a claw-footed desk.
-Little noises flutter around the room.
+The room is circular with a claw-footed desk, little noises fluttering around the room, coming form every wall.
 Before I even have a chance to completely take in this strange room and fully appreciate it for what it is, my eyes land on the elderly man sitting in the desk.
 He meets my eyes and smiles through his long white beard, a beard that blends into his equally long white hair.
 "Severus."
 He seems like a jolly person.

 "Albus, forgive me for this intrusion," Snape begins.